taximanli/kotobade-asobou/README.md

 - Add a list of goal words in the language to [src/constants/wordlist.ts](src/constants/wordlist.ts), replacing the English words
 - Update the "About" modal in [src/components/modals/AboutModel.tsx](src/components/modals/AboutModel.tsx)
 - Update the "Info" modal in [src/components/modals/InfoModal.tsx](src/components/modals/InfoModal.tsx)
-- If the language has letters that are not present in English, add them to the `CharValue` type in [src/lib/statuses.ts](src/lib/statuses.ts) and update the keyboard in [src/components/keyboard/Keyboard.tsx](src/components/keyboard/Keyboard.tsx)
+- If the language has letters that are not present in English update the keyboard in [src/components/keyboard/Keyboard.tsx](src/components/keyboard/Keyboard.tsx)
 - If the language's letters are made of multiple unicode characters, use a grapheme splitter at various points throughout the app or normalize the input so that all of the letters are made of a single character
 - If the language is written right-to-left, prepend `\u202E` (the unicode right-to-left override character) to the return statement of the inner function in `generateEmojiGrid` in [src/lib/share.ts](src/lib/share.ts)